 We are behind the house.
 Come around to the east side of the building

 Wave starts will be utilized with the first starting at 8:00 a.m.
 Expect race-day water temperature to be cool.
-Water temp in the first weekend in June has always been around 69 degrees – I’ll get a temp this memorial weekend and let you know what to expect this year.
+Water temp in the first weekend in June has always been around 69 degrees.
 Swim caps will be provided and required for all participants.
 Wet suits are recommended.
 The swim will be a clockwise rectangle.
 Buoys will be on your right.
 Swim caps are provided and color-coded for each wave.
 Lifeguards will be on kayaks and there for your safety.
 You will not be penalized for resting on a kayak.

 ANSI or Snell approved helmets are required for all participants when on the bike course.
-On the long course bike, a water bottle drop will be at the half way point.
-The bike course is not a close course to traffic.
+The bike course is not a closed course to traffic.
 All corners will have volunteers directions and safety.
 Please use common sense during all parks of the bike.
 Drafting is not allowed.

 6:30 am Transition area opens for bikes and gear